Optimization

 Proprietary Research: CLM's research studies analyze thousands of law firm pages and AI responses to produce the original data and insights that set our clients' content apart from the generic material flooding legal marketing.
 These findings drive real strategy decisions and provide the kind of unique, citable material that AI answer engines reward.

-The Prompt Ranking AI Monitor
+The Prompt Ranking AI Monitor that Drives Cases to Law Firms

 The most important question in AEO: "When someone asks an AI chatbot about a legal issue in my market, does my firm appear in the answer?"
 CLM's Prompt Ranking AI Monitor gives you the data to answer that question.